hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description
-Remove the merge block processor as block rewards are already disabled in the protocol schedule by using skipZeroBlockRewards=false and blockreward=0.
+Remove the merge block processor as block rewards are already disabled in the protocol schedule by using skipZeroBlockRewards=true and blockreward=0.

 Testing that syncing still works
 - [x] Local test using Beku
 - [x] Bonsai snapsync on Goerli
 - [x] Bonsai snapsync on Sepolia
-- [ ] Bonsai snapsync on Mainnet
+- [x] Bonsai snapsync on Mainnet

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->